dorkodu/sage/paper/3 -- Principles and Concepts.md

 #### Schema

-Your Sage server’s data capability is defined by its data schema, which is just a list of defined types.
-A list/array of all entity types you want to be available.
+Your Sage server’s data capability is defined by its data schema, which is just a set of defined types you want to be available to the consumers of your Sage service.
 Schema will be passed to Sage’s query executor.
 Any query document given to the execution engine will be run on this schema you define.

+#### Entity

 Entities are at the core of the type system in Sage.
 You define your data as entities.
 You can think of entities like objects in OOP.

 Each entity can have any number of attributes, acts and links.
 Attributes are **key-value pairs**, while acts are **methods/functions**—which you can remotely call in your query to do something, e.g. updating the database.*

-- #### Attribute
+- ##### **Attribute**

     An attribute describes a property of an entity, which…

-    - can be *any of types* within Sage’s type system *(We will explain this in the following sections).*
+    - can be of *any of the types* defined within Sage’s type system *(We will explain this in [Type System](#type-system))*
-    - will be retrieved by a resolver/retriever function defined by user, and Sage will pass the query object as a parameter.
+    - will be retrieved by a function defined by the service developer, and Sage will pass the query object as a parameter.

-    > #### Note
-    >
     > Sage **does not** dictate that a resolver function will receive the query object as the *ONLY* parameter.
 If your implementation has additional functionality which requires to pass another parameter, you can do it.
     >
     >
     >
     > **For example:** In our PHP implementation, you can define an optional ‘context’ array which you can use as a simple dependency container.
 Sage will pass that context value to resolver and act functions.

-- #### Act
+- ##### Act

-    An act is a function *(like a method)* defined in an entity type, which…
+    An act is a function *(just like a method in OOP)* defined in an entity type, which…

     - is identified by a string name.
-    - is called in a query.
     - takes the query as a parameter.

-    You can write your data schema related business logic as acts and run them by calling it from a query.
+    You can write your business logic as acts, and trigger any of them by calling it from a query.

-- #### Link
+- ##### Link”

     A link represents a *named*, *to-one* or *to-many* *relationship* which can be added to an entity type.
 An act is called in a query with *(optional)* arguments.
 You can write your business logic code as acts and run any of them by calling it from a query.